iluwatar/java-design-patterns/double-checked-locking/README.md

 ## When to Use the Double-Checked Locking Pattern in Java

-This pattern is used in scenarios where:
+Use the Double Checked Locking pattern in Java when all of the following conditions are met:

-* There is a significant performance cost associated with acquiring a lock, and
+* There is a singleton resource that is expensive to create.
-* The lock is not frequently needed.
+* There is a need to reduce the overhead of acquiring a lock every time the resource is accessed.

 ## Known Uses